 Flowers (2005) asked whether sound should be a standard component of desktop interfaces.
-We believe that nonspeech sound is an under-used and under-investigated tool for the development of universally accessible interfaces.
-We further suggest that audio can be implemented immediately and cheaply in most existing interfaces, with little or no modifications to existing software and hardware.
-Ultimately, the potential of sound to benefit all users of an interface will only be unlocked when researchers commit to explore the best-practice role of sound in interfaces and when designers actively implement audio in interfaces.
+This chapter has suggested that nonspeech sound is an under-used and under-investigated tool for the development of universally accessible interfaces.
+It further suggested that audio can be implemented immediately and cheaply in most existing interfaces, with little or no modifications to existing software and hardware.
+Ultimately, the potential of sound to benefit many users of an interface will only be unlocked when researchers commit to explore the bestpractice role of sound in interfaces and when designers actively implement audio in interfaces.